The Programme in 2026

 WORKSHOP

-AI and DIGITAL MATURITY - TURNING AMBITION INTO CAPABILITY
+AI and AGENTIC DEVELOPMENT - TURNING AMBITION INTO REAL BUSINESS SOLUTIONS

 AI is moving fast.
 Most organisations are not.
 The question is no longer what technology can do but how ready we are to use it.